Nano1337/multimodal-clinical/README.md

 ### TODO:

 Rest of Week:

-- Update Crema-D non-base models to inherit from BaseModel too (move other-works specific to another dir other than utils)
+- Implement QMF for Crema-D
 - Update every run_training.py file for config and trainer encapsulation
 - Update every model file to inherit from BaseModel (done with Crema-D)
 - Do more HPO/read other paper configs to improve baseline perf